cloudFPGA/cFp_HelloKale/README.md

 Note: If ```make monolithic_incr``` gets invoked in the absence of a saved checkpoint, the build will execute the default default monolithic flow of step-1.

-### How to download the static bitfile

-TODO - Refer to section 'How to cloudFPGA on ZYC2'

-### How to testtest the features of the static bitfile
+### How to test the features of the static bitfile

 TODO - Refer to section [_**HOST**_](./HOST/README.md) of the _cFp_BringUp_ project.